 - a.
-Record the selection and non-selection of individual vote choices for each contest and ballot measure; - Record the voter's selection of candidates whose names do not appear on the ballot, if permitted under state law, and record as many write-ins as the number of candidates the voter is allowed to select; - Prohibit the voter from accessing or viewing any information on the display screen that has not been authorized and preprogrammed into the voting system (i.e., no potential for display of external information or linking to other information sources); - d.
-Allow the voter to select his preferences on the ballot in any legal number and combination; - e.
+Record the selection and non-selection of individual vote choices; - Record the voter's selection of candidates whose names do not appear on the ballot, if permitted under state law, and record as many write-ins as the number of candidates the voter is allowed to select; - Prohibit the voter from accessing or viewing any information on the display screen that has not been authorized and preprogrammed into the voting system (i.e., no potential for display of external information or linking to other information sources); - d.
+Allow the voter to change a vote within a contest before advancing to the next contest; - e.
 Provide unambiguous feedback regarding the voter's selection, such as displaying a checkmark beside the selected option or conspicuously changing its appearance; - f.
 Indicate to the voter when no selection, or an insufficient number of selections, has been made for a contest (e.g., undervotes); - g.
 Provide the voter the opportunity to correct the ballot for an undervote before the ballot is cast; - h.
-Prevent the voter from making more than the allowable number of selections for any contest (e.g., overvotes); and i.
+Allow the voter, at the voter's choice, to submit an undervoted ballot without correction. - i.
+Prevent the voter from making more than the allowable number of selections for any contest (e.g., overvotes); and - j.
 In the event of a failure of the main power supply external to the voting system, provide the capability for any voter who is voting at the time to complete casting a ballot, allow for the successful shutdown of the voting system without loss or degradation of the voting and audit data, and allow voters to resume voting once the voting system has reverted to back-up power.